 Step 4: Map making

 Endless Mile guides contain several high-quality maps.
 It’s a must.
 My very first map of the mosteiro used an infopanel posted near the church entrance as a model.
 After 5 days of drawing, I had a good working sketch based on the official version.
-For guides that use city maps (like azulejos of Lisbon), those take more time to draw.
+Guides that use city maps (like azulejos of Lisbon) take more time to draw.

 Step 5: Verify maps